thewickedkarma/blackeye-im/README.md

 ![be](https://github.com/Git-Ankitraj/blackeye-im/blob/master/Screenshot%20from%202020-08-08%2014-25-39.png)

-Next update:Thinking of improving blackeye by providing the exact location of victim with the help of coordinates. (include the google maps link)
+Next update: Provide the exact location of victim with the help of coordinates. (include the google maps link)
 -----------------------------------------------------------------------------------------------------------------------------

 ## BLACKEYE v1.6